Monster Hunter Rise (Switch)

 Luigi's Mansion 3 (Switch)

 Another ghost puppy?
 Yes!
-Luigi's pal the Polterpup appears every now and again to help him out, giving him hints, fetching important items, and occasionally even providing the way forward.
-Good boy!!
+Luigi's pal the Polterpup appears every now and again in Luigi's Mansion 3 to help him out, giving him hints, fetching important items, and occasionally even providing the way forward.
+He first appeared in Luigi's Mansion 2, which is also on Switch.
+What a good boy!

 Hades (Switch eShop)